 I would say since probably around early 2016, we’ve seen a lot of our clients put more money to work in emerging markets — I think because they’re still inexpensive versus developed markets.
-So we’ve seen our clients putting more money into it, and we’ve seen new clients coming to us as well, especially over the last couple of years.
+So we’ve seen our clients putting more money into it, and we’ve seen new clients coming to us as well, especially over the last 5 years.
 It’s been a good story!

 I’m a big believer that emerging markets are very different from developed markets.
 The inefficiencies in emerging markets provide greater alpha according to our research, and I think this skews the game slightly in favor of active management versus passive management.
 The potential to find alpha in emerging markets is both greater than in developed markets, and it’s more consistent.

 Is this because there’s much less analyst coverage in emerging markets compared with developed markets?

 Yes that is one of the reasons — there’s just a lot less attention on emerging market stocks than there are on developed-market stocks.
 If you just think about the number of analysts that follow Apple versus the number of analysts that follow some small names in some of these emerging markets, there’s less focus on the underlying fundamentals and the underlying companies themselves.
 That gives rise to pricing inefficiencies.

 What other attributes of emerging markets tilt in favor of active management?

 Trading costs are significantly higher in emerging markets compared with developed markets, and there’s a lot more index reconstitution in emerging markets than there is in developed markets.
 Index managers are forced to trade just to keep in line with these changes in the index, and they have to do that in markets that are more expensive to trade.

 Because we can take positions that are not at the index — we make some small active bets — we don’t have to buy every stock that, for example, MSCI to China.
 That gives us flexibility, and we can utilize the capital toward the stocks that we like better.